‘That is one item I wish I still had’: Wichita man scores big on Chiefs 1967 World Championship signed ball

 WICHITA, Kan.
-(KSNW) With the big game just days away many people are flocking to stores getting their hands on chiefs merchandise.
+(KSNW) – With the Super Bowl just days away, many people are flocking to stores getting their hands on Kansas City Chiefs merchandise.

-“We have Super Bowl programs that are available,” says Owner of Rock’s Dugout, Joe Ruocco.
+“We have Super Bowl programs that are available,” says Joe Ruocco, Rock’s Dugout owner.
 “We sell them for $15.”

 Ruocco is a master tradesman, a man of the industry for 43 years.
 He knows what’s hot and what’s not.